alexfdezsauco/YourShipping.Monitor/README.md

 ## Create your own telegram bot

-Follow this documentation to create your telegram bot https://core.telegram.org/bots.
+Follow the [Bots: An introduction for developers](https://core.telegram.org/bots) tutorial to create your telegram bot and save your telegram bot token.

 ## Build the docker image